 Mo'o started tattooing at the beginning of the 90's when he learned the meaning of the Marquesan symbolism thanks to Chime, the well known tattooer of Moorea.

 Mo'o stayed with Chime for a few years, then moved to Madrid and joined the famous "Terror Tattoo Crew" studio of Mao & Cathy.
 There he learned how to use a tattoo machine correctly from Mao, and tattooed "pretty much nonstop" in his now characteristic black ink style for six years and was awarded with international awards.

 During this time, Mo'o met the world famous Samoan Tatau Master Sua Sulu'ape Paulo II known as "The master of the Masters".
-He turned out to be "The One who will change his life radically."
+For Mo'o, he meant even more - he turned out to be "The One who will change his life radically."

 In this time, Sua Sulu'ape Paulo II bestowed on Mo'o the responsibility to continue the international awareness of Samoan tatau that the Master had opened.
 It became Mo'o's duty to accept the invitations of tattoo conventions as much as he could, in order to keeping the ancestral art alive and spreading it all over the world.

 The Master made Mo'o the keeper of his tools and philosophy, and asked him to change his name to Mo'o as in "Pili Mo'o" - the "Samoan Lizard".

 Their friendship and Master-Apprentice time came to an abrupt end with the Master's tragic end in 1999.
 Sua Sulu'ape Paulo II had transformed Mo'o, who was his last pupil.